julianleonard123/museum-visit-planner/README.md

 # Museum Visit Planner

 Welcome to the Museum Visit Planner (named since this is an MVP minimal viable product :) ).
-This application will let you plan a trip to a museum exhibition, including weather forecast information for the exhibition location. p
+This application will let you plan a trip to a museum exhibition, including weather forecast information for the exhibition location.

 Deployed frontend: [link](https://main.d1e551jiip3ocv.amplifyapp.com/)

-Deployed backend API spec: [link](https://3ad08czph0.execute-api.eu-central-1.amazonaws.com/prod/)
+Deployed backend API spec: [link](https://onunlky5ka.execute-api.eu-central-1.amazonaws.com/prod/)

 This repo contains two projects: